Detached-Attachment

 ‘Everything in this universe is the creation of the Lord and belongs to Him, and so don’t covet wealth.
 However, enjoy His creation without clinging on (or getting attached) to it.’

 Attach yourself to the creator, not His creations.
-Enjoy the creations with sincere cognisance of the grandeur of the creator.
+Enjoy the creations with sincere cognisance of the creator's grandeur.

-Still holding their hands, Rekha and Sundaram walked into their living room.
+Still holding their hands, Shambhavi and Sundaram walked into their living room.
 They looked at each other with overflowing love and nonplussed affection for several minutes.
-Both opened their wardrobes and pulled all their Western outfits into a pile.
+Both opened their wardrobes and pulled out all their Western outfits and piled them.
 They took the pile to their backyard and made a bonfire of it.
 Sundaram flung his Ray-Ban Aviator into the fire.
-The Gucci coolers were also consumed by the raging conflagration.
-The vulgar picture of our goddess drawn by MF Hussein happily found its way into the flames.
-One by one their possessions of vanity went into the fire – swaahaah – and along with it their karma.
+The raging conflagration also consumed the Gucci coolers.
+The 'debatable' picture of our goddess drawn by MF Hussein happily found its way into the flames.
+One by one, their possessions of vanity went into the fire – swaahaah – and along with it their karma.
 Both started to giggle as they were in each other’s arms, cosying in the warmth of the fire.
-They felt like two teenagers; in a completely soulful embrace.
+They felt like two teenagers in a completely soulful embrace.

 “I need to buy some new clothes,” said Sundaram.